Get a guaranteed return on investment with a Scotiabank GIC.

 High-Interest Savings Account (HISA) usually earns more than a typical savings account.
 How much interest you earn depends on the financial institution, but typically, the higher your balance or the longer you keep your money in the account, the more interest you can earn.

-If you are wondering how to choose between a HISA and a GIC, you aren't alone.
-Both GIC and HISA have distinct advantages depending on your unique financial situation.
-These following questions can help you better determine if you should place your money in a GIC or HISA.
+If you’re wondering how to choose between a HISA and a GIC, you’re not alone.
+Both GICs and HISAs have distinct advantages depending on your unique financial situation.
+The following questions can help you better determine if you should place your money in a GIC or HISA.

 How much do I have to invest?

-If you have a large sum of money to invest, a GIC will usually help you see the best interest rates.
-This is only true if you don't need access to your cash for at least a month or longer.
-Even if you don't think you need access to your money for a long period of time, it is wise to ladder your GICs so that not all of your investment is tied up in one account.
-Laddering your GICs is as simple as dividing your investment and start a GIC account with different terms so that they mature at different time intervals – for example, after one year, two years, etc.
+If you have a large sum of money to invest, a GIC will usually provide the best interest rates as long as you don't need access to your cash for at least a month or longer.
+Even if you don't think you need access to your money for an extended period, it’s wise to ladder your GICs so that your entire investment isn’t tied up in one certificate.
+Laddering your GICs means dividing your investment into different GIC term lengths so they mature at varying time intervals – for example, after one year, two years, etc.

-If you want to make continual contributions to your investment, then a HISA might be the right move for you.
-You can continually add to your savings throughout the month.
-Many High-Interest Savings Accounts allow customers to earn interest on all your balances, which is a great option if you don't meet a GIC minimum deposit requirement.
+If you want to make continual contributions to your investment, then a HISA might be the right move since you can add to your savings throughout the month.
+Many High-Interest Savings Accounts allow customers to earn interest on all their balances, which is a great option if you don't meet the minimum deposit requirement for a GIC.

 Want to get on top of your investment and savings planning?